Women

 Health:

-Every year, hundreds of women in Afghanistan lose their lives while giving birth.
+Thousands of women in Afghanistan lose their lives every year while giving birth, according to the UN.
 To combat maternal and infant mortality, SCA has trained hundreds of midwives and nurses from remote areas over the last 20 years.

 In 2022, SCA recorded almost 1,4 million visits by women to its healthcare facilities.